saityan/saityan/README.md

 # saityan

 ### **`📲 Android Developer`**
-Hello, my name is %username%.
-I'm amazing, because %your_favorite_copypaste%.
+Hello, my name is %username%, and I'm amazing, because %your_favorite_copypaste%.
 So you should definitely hire me for a half of your company's budget.
 Cheers.